pyvista/scikit-gmsh/CONTRIBUTING.md

 ## Licensing

-All contributed code will be licensed under The MIT License found in the repository.
+All contributed code will be licensed under The GPL-3.0 license found in the repository.
 If you did not write the code yourself, it is your responsibility to ensure that the existing license is compatible and included in the contributed files or you can obtain permission from the